cloud-elements/devportal/docs/elements/evernote/faq.md

 title: FAQ
 description: Frequently asked questions and notes on conventions.
 layout: docs
-breadcrumbs: /docs/elements.html
+breadcrumbs: /docs/your_moms.html
-elementId: 125
+your_momId: 125
-parent: Back to Element Guides
+parent: Back to Your_mom Guides
 order: 50
 ---